• Skip to main content

 Made famous in the movie "Big Night", this Italian timpano is over-the-top good.
 Basically a meaty pasta bake wrapped and baked in a large pizza dough, it is labor intensive - and it's worth every minute.
 The presentation is beautiful and impressive, and the combination of textures and flavors is fantastic.

-Big and hearty - the timpano pasta dome.
+Big and hearty - the Timpano pasta dome.

 If you like this timpano pasta dome, try my stuffed rigatoni for another over the top recipe.
 This is a classic Italian recipe defines comfort food and pairs well with my light and fresh bruschetta and mozzarella with fresh basil and garlic.

-Big and hearty - the timpano pasta dome.
+Big and hearty - the Timpano pasta dome.

 The Timpano Pasta Dome